John MacFarlane (New South Wales politician)

 John MacFarlane (31 July 1813 – 6 July 1873) was a Scottish-born Australian physician and politician.

 He was born in Glasgow and studied medicine at Glasgow University, qualifying in 1837.
+MacFarlane was the first to describe desmoid tumours.
 He worked as a ship's doctor until 1840, when he settled in Sydney and opened a practice.
 In 1847 he married Agnes Grace Johnstone.
 He was honorary physician at Sydney Infirmary from 1847 to 1869 and an examiner for the University of Sydney in 1856; he was also awarded an honorary degree from the University of Melbourne.
 In 1860 he was president of the Australian Medical Association.
 He was a member of the New South Wales Legislative Council from 1858 to 1861 and from 1861 to 1870.